andkrau/digitalSignageGen/README.md

     Refresh interval for the pages in minutes.

     maxEvents
-    Maximum number of events to display.
+    Maximum number of events to display per page.

     filterStrings
     Words or phrases to remove from room names.